Religious leaders in Philippine politics

 → Seductive idols of a Christian leader

 The Apostles urge us to respect the government righteous or not.
 God will deal with it (Romans 13).
 Asking people to “make noise” or gathering in a large group in public for a “prayer rally” is asking for media attention and for what advantage?
 Influential Christians have shown their political leanings on social media and all these add up to a reputation that Christians (too) have become political.
-What good will it do in promoting the Gospel?
+Satan loves politics because it divides people!

-→ What we can learn with how Chinese Christians handle politics
+→ What we can learn from persecuted Chinese Christians.

 What the Apostles actually did

 The Apostles retaliated against the system, not for political reasons, but to defend The Gospel (Acts 4-6).
 There is a big difference!
 Like Jesus, they didn’t care much how the government was being run (Mark 12:17), the unbelievers did that part in rallying, complaining, and eventually mounting coup d’etat (Siege of Jerusalem).
 The government is God’s turf, He removes kings and establishes kings according to His plan.
 (Daniel 2:21)

 → Should Christians submit to a bad leader?